- Best for sharing and real time collaboration: Google Docs

 Microsoft Word has its devotees, but find one person who loves it, and you’ll probably find several who don’t.
 From redesigns that hide familiar menu items to overly complicated and often unused features, there’s a lot to be desired in a simple word processor that Microsoft Word doesn’t deliver due to its complex nature.
-In addition, Microsoft Word and the rest of Microsoft Office is expensive (here's the pricing for the home edition of Microsoft Office).

 Google Docs, which is easily the most popular Microsoft Word alternative on this list, is free to everyone with a Google account.